 He turned and walked towards her until he saw relief spread across her face: the pale flash of exposed underbelly.
 He sidestepped and sat in the visitor’s chair.

-“I’d better not touch you,” he said, regarding her with hard eyes as his mouth curved upwards.
+“I’d better not touch you,” he said, his mouth curving upwards.
 “I wouldn’t want to disturb any of your connections.”